akashravi/SWAN-Package-Manager/index.md

 The extension allows users to install python modules (and their respective versions) via a user interface, making them available inside the corresponding project.
 People who open a shared project would automatically get a prompt to install all the required missing packages.
 It thus encourages reproducible results and collaborative analysis.

 Each project is internally mapped to a separate conda environment and the project metadata is stored on a hidden file as a part of the project itself.
-This helps abstract the configuration, while mapping an independent environment for each project.
+This helps abstract the configuration while mapping an independent environment for each project.

-SWAN allows the creation of notebooks in four different languages: Python (2 or 3, depending on the software stack chosen during the session configuration), C++, R and Octave.
+SWAN allows the creation of notebooks in four different languages: Python (2 or 3, depending on the software stack chosen during the session configuration), C++, R, and Octave.
 However, this extension would only work for python projects.
 For other kernels, it is not certain that the environments guarantee isolated versions of packages.

 ## Features